 Father Clem Hammerschmitt

 Father Clem Hammerschmitt was born and raised in Chicago, Illinois.
 He attended Catholic grade school.
 After graduation, he attended Quigley Preparatory Seminary in Chicago and then Saint Mary of the Lake College Seminary in Niles, Illinois.
 After completing his second year of college he transferred to the Diocese of Miami and continued his study for the priesthood at St. Vincent de Paul Seminary in Boynton Beach.
 He was ordained for the Diocese of Miami on May 12, 1973.
 After ordination he was assigned to Saint Joan of Arc Parish in Boca Raton.
 He then served at Saint Francis Parish in Riviera Beach, at Saint Anthony Parish in Fort Lauderdale, at Saint Mark Parish in Boynton Beach and Saint Edward Parish in Palm Beach.
 In 1992 Father Clem was appointed founding pastor of Saint Matthew Parish in Lake Worth.
-Father Clem has served as Diocesan Moderator of the Saint Vincent DePaul Society and is presently Diocesan Moderator of the Palm Beach Diocesan Council of Catholic Women.
+Father Clem has served as Diocesan Moderator of the Saint Vincent DePaul Society and Diocesan Moderator of the Palm Beach Diocesan Council of Catholic Women.
+Father Clem returned to his Heavenly Father on November 7, 2023.

 Father Leonard Dim